Game On! Tailwater Time

 Stampede Reservoir downstream to Boca Reservoir: Catch & Release Barbless Artificial - NO BAIT.
 Zero Bag limit.

 East Walker River: If you’ve been paying attention, we’ve been putting in some bendo time on this river and it’s fishing well (in Nevada of course).
-Flows are at 115 cfs and been holding there.
+Flows are between 100 and 150 cfs which is pretty much perfect.
+This river is notorious for variable flows this time of year so check the chart before you go!
 There are fish throughout the river with action in medium fast water that you can swing streamers through, or also in the typical buckets with a well placed nymph rig up tight with the willows and bank brush.
 A lot of baetis out and spinners clumping up around the waders around midday.
-The zebra midge and other small dark baetis have been productive as well eggs all under an indicator or Skwala dry to a dropper.
-There is not a tone of skwala action yet but you can still get fish to look up.
-The streamer has been a game for sure and big fish are going after all kinds of colors.
+The zebra midge and other small dark baetis have been productive, all under an indicator or Skwala dry to a dropper.
+There is not a ton of skwalas out yet but you can still get fish to look up.
+The streamer has been A-game for sure and big fish are going after all kinds of colors.
 The main parking lot and above to the private water has been the most impacted but head down stream and the water is clear and less foot traffic.

 East Walker River Fishing Regulations: